Omar-Ar1/Omar-Ar1/README.md

 # 👋 Hi, I'm Omar Arbi

 Welcome to my GitHub profile!
-I am a Master’s student in **Applied Mathematics and Data Science** at CentraleSupélec, also pursuing an MVA (Mathematics, Vision, and Learning) Master’s at ENS Paris Saclay.
-With a foundation in quantitative trading, and data science, I specialize in advanced machine learning applications, particularly in time series analysis, natural language processing, and distributed optimization.
+I am a Master’s student in **Applied Mathematics and Data Science** at CentraleSupélec, also pursuing a research Master's in Mathematics, Vision, and Learning (MVA) at ENS Paris Saclay.
+With a foundation in applied mathematics and data science, I specialize in advanced machine learning applications, particularly in time series analysis, natural language processing, and distributed optimization.

 I am passionate about using data science and machine learning to tackle real-world problems, ranging from time series forecasting to natural language processing.